CityScope/CS_CityScoPy/README.md

 - Select 4 corners [up right, up left, bottom right, bottom left, at this order] of keystone region
   Note: no need to exactly select the corners, as these are only initial guides for `scanner` method
 - `keystone.txt` and close

-### `Cityscopy.gridMaker()`

-##### make GeoJSON grids and sent to CityIO

-Method for creating a GeoJSON grid.
-This grid represent the abstraction ('LEGO-tizing') of an area in the world.
-This grid also corresponds to the dimensions of the tangible CityScope table. `gridMaker` should be ran once upon starting a new CityScope instance.
-It will push the created grid into `cityIO` endpoint so that front-end and analysis modules could make use of it.

 ### `Cityscopy.scan()`